sonald/iShell/README.md

 # iShell
-a simple shell written in Objective C for fun.
+a simple shell written in Objective C for fun and learning Objective C.

 ## TODO
 + *OBSOLETE* integrate js engine (useless)